 We will take your trash, and any trash you find, in our dumpsters at the facility.
 We will also accept your solid human waste at our waste facility if properly wrapped in newspaper.
 Plastic wrappings will not be accepted.
 "Wag Bags" are available for sale at Old Quarry for human waste.
 It is unacceptable to leave your waste on the islands, not to mention its negative impact on the environment.
 Please plan accordingly.

 Before you depart, we will discuss weather, route options, channel crossings, and Leave No Trace principles.
 We will ask you to file a float plan with us.

 •Preview Float Plan* •Preview Chart •Preview List of Islands*

 *Requires Acrobat® Reader®

 We welcome all outfitters, clubs, camps, and other groups to use our park and launch services.
 Old Quarry's charterboat, Nigh Duck, is available for supplies or rescue as needed.
 Rescue services are included in your park and launch fee, so please don't hesitate to contact us.
 This service is available much of the time for medical emergencies.

-PARKING if you are not camping with us or renting our boats:
+PARKING if you are not camping with us:

 $5/day for trailers

 LAUNCHING your own boat if you are not camping with us: